FarmDyn/documentation/docs/FarmDynDocumentation/Data/data_processing.md

 the requirements of the model and the configuration of the user.
 Before the simulation phase, the collected data has to be harmonized in order to fulfil the requirements of the model with respect to e.g. time (yearly, monthly, bi-weekly), disaggregation of production stages of animals (calves, heifers, etc.), and many more.
-In addition, parts of the database can be selected in order to prevent large non-used databases.
+In addition, parts of the database can be selected in order to process non-used parts of the database.
 This pre-simulation processing is further described in the section *Build data*.
 During the simulation phase, the configuration made by the user in the Graphical User Interface triggers another data processing step, where the required data is